cristianovagos/stroam/notification/README.md

 **Requirements**:
 * last version of the container platform Docker.
 * git client
 * MQTT client.
-You can use the JavaScript example in here: [a link](code.ua.pt/projects/es1819-stroam/repository/revisions/master/show/notification/project/client/JavaScript)
+You can use the JavaScript example in [here](code.ua.pt/projects/es1819-stroam/repository/revisions/master/show/notification/project/client/JavaScript)

-To run the service demonstration local level you just need to download the project source files in [a link](http://code.ua.pt/projects/es1819-stroam/repository/revisions/master/show/notification) and, in terminal do:
+To run the service demonstration local level you just need to download the project source files in [git repository](http://code.ua.pt/projects/es1819-stroam/repository/revisions/master/show/notification) and, in terminal do:
 **cd** to the directory where is located the project folder download from git **docker-compose up**